 - Expectorant: promotes the secretion of sputum by the air passages, used to treat coughs.

 - Emetic: causes vomiting.

 - Immunosuppressant: suppress or prevent the immune response.
 Immunosuppressant are used to prevent rejection of a transplanted organ and to treat autoimmune diseases such as psoriasis, rheumatoid arthritis, and Crohn’s disease.

 Medicinal Uses of Indian ipecac

-Indian ipecac is used in treatment of bronchitis, asthma, rhinitis, hay fever, allergy of respiratory tract.
+Indian ipecac is used in the treatment of bronchitis, asthma, rhinitis, hay fever, allergy of respiratory tract.
 It has antispasmodic action and antiprotozoal action.

-Here are few home remedies with Tylophora indica to cure whooping cough, respiratory infections, cold etc.
+Here are few home remedies with Tylophora indica to cure whooping cough, respiratory infections, cold, etc.

 Asthma, respiratory problems, cough, sore throat

 Take 34 leaves of Antamul.
 Now wash leaves to clean the dirt and chew empty stomach.
 Drink glass of lukewarm water.

 This remedy can be used to cure cough, bronchitis in children.
 Take 1/4 leaf of Antamul.
 Grind it and mix with honey.
 Give this to child.